 Published on: Aug 14, 2021

 Updated on: Dec 14, 2021

-We can use Handler, AsynchTask and Loaders for background processing in Android apps.
+We can use Handler, AsynchTask, and Loaders for background processing in Android apps.
 When using applications and user interfaces, we may need to manage and control them in the background for better performance.
-To be able to manage them, we must use Handler, AsynchTask and Loaders to Managed background.
+We must use Handler, AsynchTask, and Loaders to the Managed background to address them.
 If you want to know how to manage them in the background, it is recommended that you follow this tutorial.

 Android apps interface thread

 The main thread

 It should be noted that Android applications input events using a thread of the primary user interface, which is sometimes called the main thread.
 All events are collected in a queue, and then a sample of the Looper class is processed by Android.

 What is the reason for using concurrency constructs?

 It should be noted that in-app development (in German: App-Entwicklung ) if the Application does not use the same structure, the application code of the Android system will be executed in the main subject, and all written commands will be executed one after another.
 If this operation takes a long time, the Application may be blocked until the procedure is completed.
 For example, when we want to download data from the Internet, and this operation takes a long time, the Application is blocked for a while until the procedure is completed.